destan/destan.github.io/_posts/2014-02-26-bilgisayar-muhendisligi-ogrencilerine-ogutler.md

 **Advice #4:** Learn how to use Google.
 No you don't know!
 I am sure you don't know because if you knew you would never need to ask questions to your teaching assistants or professors and you would be able to finish your baby-toy home works.

-Ask questions to Google as you should do in **Advice #2** .
+Ask questions to Google as you should do in **Advice #3** .
 But remember that it is not a human and works with <em>key-words. </em>For example you are given a home work in C which requires use of two dimensional arrays.
 But you haven't been taught this concept yet!
-What you will do now?
+What will you do now?
 How can you do this without knowing anything about two dimensional arrays?

-Always think in this way: "Am I the first one who encountered this problem".
-The answer is NO, of course.
+Always think in this way:

+> Am I the first one who encountered this problem?

+The answer is **NO**, of course.
 Somebody asked about very similar things on the net and somebody already answered it.
-Because for more than 20 years people are studying computer science.
+Because people are studying computer science since the invention of the internet.

 So go to Google and pick your keywords wisely:<em> two dimensional array in C example</em>